Welcome to the Sub Domain, www.unbannedbiblepublications/e-books

-Wonderfully, under Jesus New Covenant for personally born again believers, the Holy Spirit also gave us His gifts such as "a word of knowledge and a word of wisdom," (1 Cor.
-12:8,) as well as His abiding “anointing” (which is for every sincere believer in Christ, 1 Jn.
-2:27,) “to know all things” because He is Jesus Himself: The Word, The Truth, The Light, and The Life, (Jn.
+Wonderfully, under Jesus New Covenant for personally born again believers, the Holy Spirit also gave us His gifts such as Biblical prophecy and "a word of knowledge and a word of wisdom," (1 Cor.
+12:8.)
+We also have His abiding “anointing,” which is inside every sincere believer in Christ “to know all things” because He is Jesus Himself: The Word, The Truth, The Light, and The Life, (1 Jn.
+2:27; Jn.
 1:1-3; 14:6.)
-Because He Is the Spirit of Truth, Who indwells true believers as His temple, He "leads us into all truth" where the full context of His Word, the Bible, is concerned - if we ask Him to do that and follow or obey Him when He does that.
+Because He Is the Spirit of Truth, Who steadfastly indwells all true believers as His living temple, He "leads us into all truth" where the full context of His Word, the Bible, is concerned - if we ask Him to do that and follow or obey Him when He “goes before us.”
 He also speaks into our human spirits to make His will clear to us and to "convince and convict" us of "sin, righteousness, and judgment," should we disobey His truth - if we would only listen, (Jn.
 16:8.)

-So, if we have His 'conviction' in our 'hearts' concerning an issue, we should then obey His Word to "test the spirit" speaking to us to make certain "it is from God," (1 Ths.
+So, if we have His 'conviction' in our 'hearts' concerning an issue, we should then obey His Word to "test the spirit" speaking to us to make certain that "it is from God," (1 Ths.
 5:21; 1 Jn.
 4:1-4.)
 We 'test the spirits' by 'testing' our innermost feelings and thoughts against the full context of what Jesus taught us in His Word.
 The Holy Spirit will never violate, or tell us to violate His contextual, true Word and His Moral Law in our ‘hearts.’

 Then, we must look at the context of the situation we must deal with.
 We must also look at the 'fruit' or constant behaviour of the persons we must deal with, as well as our own behaviour.
 The "devil is always in the details."
-People might tell us some truth, but manipulate the whole truth to hide a very important issue.
+People might tell us some truth, but manipulate the whole truth to hide very important issues.
 Thus, we must constantly pray for the Spirits gift of discernment, (1 Cor.
 12:10,) and ask our Father to show us the whole truth of the situation.
-We must then also compare everything to the facts before us.
-We must also remain "sober minded" at all times, and the Holy Spirit will never violate any of the truth or facts before us, (1 Pt.
+We must then also compare everything to the facts before us because we must also remain "sober minded" at all times, and the Holy Spirit will never violate any of the truth or facts before us, (1 Pt.
 5:8.)